-I started doing this year-end meme two years ago... although some of the answers don't seem to change much from year to year, it's a great way to look back and keep track (even if it is a little late this year..!).
-Feel free to use on your own blog (& let me know if you do!).
+I started doing this year-end meme four years ago -- and, although I feel like many of the answers don't change much from year to year, it's still a great way to look back and keep track.
+Feel free to use the questions on your own blog (& let me know if you do!).

 1. Did you keep your new year’s resolutions, and will you make more for next year?

-As I have said in the past, I generally don't make new year's resolutions anymore -- they tend to be pretty much the same, year after year.
-So here are the perennials, and the progress I made in 2012 I(or not...!):
+As I have said in the past, I don't really make new year's resolutions anymore -- they tend to be pretty much the same ones, year after year.
+So here are the perennials, and the progress I made (or didn't) in 2014:

 - Write more in my journal (blog??).
 Haven't written in my paper journal in years.
-Blogging: not quite as many posts as I wrote in 2011, but almost.
-Not bad, I think.
+Blogging: Being unemployed has been good for my blogging output as well as weight loss.
+I wrote 96 posts in 2014, which was more than I wrote in 2012 or 2013 -- but not quite as many as the 99 I wrote in 2011.

-- Finally do something with the spare bedroom that was to have been the nursery (get new furniture & linens to replace the old castoffs).
-I did get a new bedding set in 2011, but still have the old furniture.
+- Finally do something with the spare bedroom that was to have been the nursery (get new furniture & linens to replace dh's college apartment castoffs).
+Still on the to-do list...

 3. Did anyone close to you give birth?